 Sometimes you may hear a hissing noise if there is a leak from a water pipe.

 If there is notable damage to the walls, you may need to make a cut into the plasterboard wall to see where the moisture is coming from.

 Cutting a square out of the wall is better than breaking holes in as the square cut out can be re-plastered back into its spot without having to replace a large section of the plasterboard wall.

 Gutters and Downpipes

-Another reason to check all areas of your home for leaks is because some leaks are caused by waste pipes and checking your water meter won’t help identify them because the water meter only tallies the amount of water used in the home, not the amount of waste water.
+Another reason to check all areas of your home for leaks is because some leaks are caused by waste pipes.
+Your water meter won’t help identify them as it only tallies the amount of water used in the home, not the amount of waste water.

 Hopefully, from this post you can understand why it’s important to fix leaks around the home.